jay1109/fritzbox-zabbix-monitoring/README.md

 # Zabbix Monitoring for your AVM Fritz!Box Devices
 ## Requirements and successfully tested
-- Zabbix Server Version: 7
+- Zabbix Server Version: 7 (tested with 7.2.5)
-- Zabbix Sender Version: 6.4.7

-This template is in development with Zabbix Server version 7.
-To get it working under Zabbix Server Version 6 just change the `version` key at the beginning.
-However they may not work properly.

 ## Setup
 1. Create a user for monitoring (with settings permissions) in your FritzBox
 2. Copy the content from the docker-compose.yml file to your local `docker-compose.yaml`` file and fillout the environment variables.
 You can leave some blank to use defaults (see below).
-3. Download the Zabbix template file from [template_fritz.box.xml](https://github.com/pthoelken/fritzbox-zabbix-monitoring/blob/master/templates) and import it to your Zabbix Monitoring system (if you update, delete the old tempalte first)
+3. Download the Zabbix template file from [zbx_export_templates.yaml](https://github.com/jay1109/fritzbox-zabbix-monitoring/blob/master/templates) and import it to your Zabbix Monitoring system (if you update, delete the old template first)
 4. Create a host in zabbix with the same hostname from docker-compose.yml (```FRITZBOX_HOSTNAME```)
 5. Start your docker-compose file with ```docker-compose up -d```
 6. You can check the container with ```docker-compose logs``` into the same directory